Gehamat Shibasaki: 2020

 Shibasaki played 11 games for Newcastle in the 2020 NRL season.
 Shibasaki did not play in Newcastle's finals campaign where they were eliminated in the opening week against South Sydney.

 2021

-Shibasaki played 3 games for the Knights in 2021 before being released at the end of the season.
+Shibasaki played three games for the Newcastle side in 2021 before being released at the end of the season.

 2022

 On 17 July, Shibasaki signed with the North Queensland Cowboys on a train and trial contract for the remainder of the 2022 NRL season.
 On 15 November, he signed a one-year contract with the club for 2023.